To Do Lists To Complete Your Application

 - Look into purchasing international medical insurance.
 Universities will require that you have medical coverage while you attend school.
 Look into prices either provided by the school or a reputable insurance provider.

 - Purchase textbooks and workbooks needed for your Korean language program.
-Plan to go to the University a little early on the first day of school to purchase necessary class requirements at the nearest bookstore. *After completing the language program at Hankuk University I was reimbursed my textbook fees.*
+Plan to go to the University a little early on the first day of school to purchase necessary class requirements at the nearest bookstore. *After completing the program I was reimbursed my textbook fees.*

 For a listing of the available Korean language programs in South Korea click on the link.
 I hope this list helps you understand what to expect after you have applied to a Korean language program.